The Complete Guide To Performance Management in 2021

 Leadership & Managers Are Critical To Performance Management

-Putting these elements in place is the job of leadership and managers.
-It’s the job of managers to connect and reinforce organisational, team and individual objectives, provide regular and timely employee feedback and support, helping them to improve, whilst of course holding them to account.
+Putting these elements in place is the job of leadership and managers, with the support of OKR consultants.
+Managers are responsible for connecting and reinforcing organizational, team, and individual objectives, providing regular and timely employee feedback and support to foster improvement, while, of course, holding team members accountable.

 When you consider the diversity of roles that exist in a company you realise that the contributions we require, and therefore the measures of ‘performance’ are also diverse.
 This is where structure, systems and processes are needed.
 These need to provide consistency, but also be flexible enough to see the individual in the context of their roles, their teams performance, and the timeframe they are being evaluated in – think COVID for example – normal rules won’t apply.